The Low-Quality Traffic Dilemma

 There are many other reasons your website is struggling with low-quality traffic.
 Keep reading to learn about some key areas for improvement.

 If you’re unsure where to even start, it might be beneficial to consult experts.
 Take a look at the digital marketing services Oneupweb has to offer.

 How to Drive Quality Traffic to Your Website

-Here are four ways to attract quality traffic through various marketing channels:
+Here are three ways to attract quality traffic through various marketing channels:

 Quality content is:

 - Planned based on search demand (i.e., keyword data) that fits your target audience

 - Planned across the entire sales and marketing funnel